 What to consider when adding Dump Run services to your business.

-This run may be needed because the customer may be moving from their current property or may be just doing a major house cleaning and want to clear up the clutter.
+This dump run may be needed because the customer may be moving or may be just doing a major house cleaning and want to clear up the clutter.
 No matter what the reason you can be there to solve the problem with your truck and trailer.

 By having some idea what you are up against then you will know if you want the job or not, if you are going to need to bring some help with you and a minimum of what you are going to charge the customer.

-Try to figure out how long it will take to get from your place to the customers, account for a minimum of ½ an hour to load and the same to unload at the dump and then to return home from the dump or to the customer’s to collect.
+Try to figure out how long it will take to get from your place to the customers, account for a minimum of ½ an hour to load and the same to unload at the dump.
+Also account for returning home from the dump or to the customer’s to collect.
 (Remember you are still on the clock until you get home or collect) Above all don’t do it for nothing especially now with the price of gas.
-So if the customer asks what is it going to cost tell them approximately $60.00 to $100.00 plus tipping fees and taxes as long as they have all of the garbage together in one place and that it can be easily transported to you truck/trailer.
+So if the customer asks what is it going to cost tell them approximately $60.00 to $100.00 plus tipping fees and taxes as long as they have all of the garbage together in one place and it can be easily transported to you truck/trailer.

 A note on giving price quotes over the phone.
 The tipping fees can vary dramatically depending on the weight of what you are throwing out.
 If they are getting rid of roof shingles or drywall from home renovations then the fees will be huge.
 It is this reason why inquiring what it is you are dumping before you go to the job is important.